-The loss of these signals will result in loss of movements, sensations other body function.
+There is a loss of signal transmission and the loss of these signals will result in loss of movements, sensations other body function.
 Complete loss of movement and sensation below the level of the spinal cord injury makes it difficult to assess the exact quantum of injury.
 Thus it is not possible to find the level, extent and severity of injury as patients would show compete neural loss.

 The only way to find that is to wait for spinal shock to recover.
 Over the first few weeks the some of body systems adjust to the effects of the injury and their function improves.
 Therefore, during this time it is unlikely that an accurate prediction of any recovery or permanent paralysis can be made.

-Pathophysiology of spinal Shock
+Pathophysiology of Spinal Shock

 Exact cause of the spinal shock is not known.
 It is thought that acute injury causes depolarization of axons due to transfer of kinetic energy.